FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 "(A) ‘EWC Inquiry Obstruction’ shall be recognized as an unlawful criminal offense within Stapleton County.

 (B) EWC Inquiry Obstruction shall be defined as doing any of the following acts:

 (B1) Lying, misleading, or withholding facts to/from the EWC during an inquiry.

 (B2) Failing to comply with a subpoena to appear in front of the EWC.
 Failing to testify after appearing is not considered a crime under this section.

-(B3) Falsifying screenshots, evidence, etc sent to the EWC during an inquiry.
+(B3) Falsifying or modifying screenshots, evidence, etc sent to the EWC during an inquiry.

-(B4) Being an OEA officer and failing to send a true and accurate screenshot as subpoenas by the EWC pursuant to Chapter 2 Section 4 of the "Stapleton County Economy Injuction Act of 2024".
+(B4) Being an OEA officer and failing to send a true and accurate screenshot as subpoenaed by the EWC pursuant to Chapter 2 Section 4 of the "Stapleton County Economy Injuction Act of 2024".
 Failing to send a screenshot at all shall not be considered a crime under this section if made clear to the EWC."

+---

+<h3>CHAPTER FIVE</h3>
+Powers of the County Council; Congress of Firestone; Checks and balances

+---

+**SECTION 1:** The Stapleton County Council shall be able to impeach EWC committee members.
+The County Executive and District Attorney cannot be impeached from just the committee.
+The Commerce Secretary may be impeached from the committee by the Stapleton County Council, leaving their seat open, this seat cannot be filled by anyone else.
+If a new Commerce Secretary is confirmed by Congress they shall take the seat back over.
+The EWC can re-admit the Commerce Secretary into the committee by a simple majority vote.

+**SECTION 2:** The Stapleton County Council shall be able to by a super-majority vote (2/3) add, remove, or amend any financial policy.

+**SECTION 3:** Firestone Congress shall be able to by a simple majority vote of both chambers through a bill remove EWC committee members.

+**SECTION 4:** Firestone Congress shall be able to by a simple majority vote of both chambers through a bill add, remove, or amend any financial policy.